Annastacia-dev/react-cart/README.md

 - Node.js
 - npm

+You also need to have a basic understanding of React JS and Tailwind CSS.

 ## Getting Started
 To get started, we will create a new React application using vite.
 To do this, run the following command in your terminal: